A Guide For Buying Intel i3 For College Students in 2025

 Q. Is Intel Core i3 still worth buying for college students in 2026?

-Q. What is the biggest problem with choosing an Intel i3 laptop in 2026?
+Q. What is the biggest drawback of choosing an Intel i3 laptop in 2026?

 Q. Should engineering students avoid Intel i3 laptops in 2026?